foftware/jsonf/README.md

 [![codecov](https://codecov.io/gh/foftware/jsont/branch/master/graph/badge.svg)](https://codecov.io/gh/foftware/jsont)
 [![Gitter chat](https://badges.gitter.im/fun-software/gitter.png)](https://gitter.im/fun-software/jsont)

-# Jsont
+Function-based Json templating language

 ## Overview

-Jsont is a library that provides function-based Json templating language.
+`jsont` is a combinator based library for building Json validators.

 ## Example

-To describe your Json you can use either the `jsont` string interpolator:
+Most convenient way to describe your Json is to use one of the supplied string interpolators.
+You can use either the `jsont`:

 ```
 import jsont.run